ember-cli-deploy/ember-cli-deploy/README.md

 # Ember-deploy

+An Ember-CLI Addon for `Lightning Fast Deployments of Ember-CLI Apps`

 This project includes the necessary commands for 'Lightning Fast Deployments of Ember-CLI Apps'.
 The whole workflow is heavily inspired by Luke Melia's talk about [Lightning Fast Deployment(s) of Rails-backed Javascript Apps](https://www.youtube.com/watch?v=QZVYP3cPcWQ).